spine-tools/Spine-Toolbox/docs/source/tool_template_editor.rst

 It is recommended to save the file into the same directory where the main program file is located.
 The Tool template file is a text file in JSON format and has an extension *.json*

-.. note:: Only *name*, *type*, and *main program file* fields are required to make a Tool template.
+.. tip:: Only *name*, *type*, and *main program file* fields are required to make a Tool template.
 The other fields are optional.

 Here is a minimal Tool template for a Julia script *script.jl*